halmasieh/Stock-analysis/README.md

 ## Results
-The code used in this analysis is baesd on the access of data in an array, therefore by defining variables in the form of an array as follows,
+The code used in this analysis is baesd on the access of data in an array, therefore by initializing variables in the form of an array as follows,

 ![click](https://github.com/halmasieh/stock-analysis-/blob/main/Resources/Variables%20as%20Array.PNG)